MikiDevLog/wallpaper_not-engine_linux/README.md

 Made as an add-on for my [GUI project](https://github.com/MikiDevLog/wallpaperengine-gui).
 An old and bad attempt at this project is stored [here](https://github.com/MikiDevLog/linux-wallpaperengine-ext).

+P.S(25.07.04) Added script to convert videos to h.264 since some videos can use old unsupported codec like mpeg4 part 2, script intaractive, needs to be placed where video stored and that it.

 ## Features

 - GPU acceleration + support for many video cards for decoding due to built-in MPV support